Facial expression and attributes recognition based on multi-task learning of lightweight neural networks: Proposed Approach

-\textit{Video-based facial attribute recognition.} \if\complete1 Simple frame-wise aggregation was used for video datasets by using the results of processing of each facial image in every frame.
-For example, the results of gender and age prediction for each frame, namely, posterior probability of a gender and expected mean of age scores (\ref{eq:age_prediction}), are simply averaged to obtain the final age and gender for a video~\cite{savchenko2019peerj}. \fi The datasets for the video-based emotion classification tasks, i.e., AFEW and VGAF, contain video clips that can be used to train a classifier.
-Hence, we borrow the networks that have been previously fine-tuned on AffectNet dataset, as feature extractors.
-The largest facial region from each frame from AFEW is fed into such CNN, and the $D$-dimensional output of its penultimate layers is stored in a frame descriptor.
-The video descriptor with dimensionality $4D$, i.e., $4 \cdot 1024=4096$ and $4 \cdot 1280=5120$ for MobileNet and EfficientNet-B0, respectively, is computed as a concatenation of statistical functions (mean, max, min and standard deviation)~\cite{demochkina2021mobileemotiface,knyazev2017convolutional} applied to their frame descriptors.
+The datasets for the video-based emotion classification tasks, i.e., the AFEW and the VGAF, contain video clips that can be used to train a classifier.
+The features from each frame were extracted by the networks that have been previously fine-tuned on AffectNet dataset.
+The largest facial region from each frame from the AFEW is fed into such CNN, and the $D$-dimensional output of its penultimate layers is stored in a frame descriptor.
+The video descriptor~\cite{savchenko2018granular} with dimensionality $4D$, e.g, $4 \cdot 1280=5120$ for EfficientNet-B0, is computed as a concatenation of statistical functions (mean, max, min and standard deviation)~\cite{demochkina2021mobileemotiface} applied to their frame descriptors.
 As a result of mistakes in face detection, facial regions have not been detected in all frames of several videos.
-We decided to completely ignore them in the training set.
+They were completely ignored in the training set.
 However, though 4 validation videos does not have detected faces, they were assigned to zero descriptors with the same dimensionality as normal video descriptors, so that the validation accuracy is directly comparable with existing papers.
-In order to classify videos, we use either LinearSVC or Random Forests with 1000 trees trained on the $L_2$-normed video descriptors extracted from the training set.
+The videos were classified with either LinearSVC or Random Forests with 1000 trees trained on the $L_2$-normed video descriptors.